paul-hedrick/psarc/README.md

 # Yet Another PSARC

 Cross platform update of Matthieu Milan's [PSARC PS3 extractor for Linux](https://www.ferb.fr/ps3/PSARC/).
-The initial commit includes minimal changes but a new command line argument was added, *-h*.  *-h* tells psarc to print header information to std out without formatting the file size, using colons as field separators, and newlines to delineate entries (id:size:path).
+The initial commit includes minimal changes but a new command line argument was added.  *-h* tells psarc to print header information to std out without formatting the file size, using colons as field separators, and newlines to delineate entries (id:size:path).
 This is useful for piping information to another program that would build a tree view of an archive(s) contents.
 A complete list of changes can be found in [CHANGELOG.md](CHANGELOG.md).

 ## Getting Started